Easter in South Kensington

 Level -1

-Immerse yourself in our hands-on gaming experience, featuring the very best video games and consoles from the past 50 years.
-From Pong to Pacman and Minecraft to Mario, there’s something for everyone, whether you’re a retro games fan, a serious gamer or just want to beat your family at Mario Kart.
+Immerse yourself in their interactive gaming experience, featuring the very best video games and consoles from the past 50 years.
+From Pong to Pacman and Minecraft to Mario, there’s something for everyone.

 Wonderlab: The Equinor Gallery